The Best Video, Card, and Board Games- Travel the World from Home

 Looking for the top games for globetrotters?
-We have gathered the best choices for people who love to travel.
-These aren’t necessarily games you play on the road– they are games to inspire you to travel!
+We have gathered the best video, card, and board games travel enthusiasts can play from home.
+These aren’t necessarily games you play on the road– they are travel-themed games to inspire!

 We love taking trips, but still spend plenty of time at home (especially over this last year!).
 Games provide a wonderful way to learn about future destinations and reminisce about past journeys.
-As a former teacher, I can not recommend them more highly as one of many travel related, stress-free, and fun educational resources for kids of all ages.
-Games also make excellent gifts for travelers of all ages.
+As a former teacher, I recommend games as one of many travel related, stress-free, and fun educational resources for kids of all ages.
+Games also make excellent gifts for travelers.

-I’ve asked fellow game loving travel writers to share their favorites.
+I’ve asked fellow game loving travel writers to share their favorite games about travel.
 We are avid game players at our house but I learned about many new ones from our guest authors!
 Click through to their websites to visit their travel blogs.

 Together we have gathered board, video, word, and card games for all types of travelers.
 Some are free and some are the cost of a evening’s entertainment.
 You’ll find choices for kids, teens, and adults.
 Come find the perfect game for globetrotters!

-If you are planning a trip anywhere around the Mediterranean, or even some places further afield, join your travel companions for a game of Concordia.
+An engaging travel-themed board game is Concordia if you are planning a trip anywhere around the Mediterranean, or even some places further afield.
 Dive into the history of the Roman world in this peaceful strategy game where Concordia, the Roman goddess of harmony, rewards the player who finishes with the most points by peaceful means.
 Players strive to earn the favor of different gods and goddesses by accumulating actions and items that each of them admire.

 Because it is made by Rio Grande Games, solid game play is assured.
 There are numerous strategies you can employ and many options for optimizing points.
 For this reason, it is a 13+ game.
 You aren’t interacting with the other players very much, but turns are fast and the game stays lively.